-If you’re planning a guided tour and to go inside the Kelpies, the tour will take minimum 20 minutes in Winter and 30 minutes in summer.
-Tours start from 11am and the last goes at 4pm.
-Click here how to book a tour and times.
+If you’re planning a guided tour and to go inside the Kelpies, the tour will take a minimum of 20 minutes in Winter and 30 minutes in summer.
+Tours start from 11 am and the last go at 4 pm.

 Reasons why you need to visit the Kelpies in Scotland